IR side of bounds on Theories with Spontaneously Broken Lorentz Symmetry: IR kinematics and the acoustic metric

+The acoustic vector $N^\mu$ often coincides, up to a normalization, with either or both the phase velocity and the group velocity vectors.
+For instance, up to a normalization factor, we have

+The three velocities coincide when there is no dispersivity in the system, i.e. when ${\bf v}_p$ and ${\bf v}_g$ are momentum independent: $N^\mu = U_p^{\mu} = U_g^{\mu}$.
+Conversely, in the general situation when neither of the conditions of Eq.~\eqref{eq:conditionsV} hold, all three velocity vectors are different $N^\mu \neq U_p^{\mu} \neq U_g^{\mu}$.
+Nevertheless, the acoustic vector $N^\mu$ still contains a valid notion of velocity:

-In order to study the propagation of the low-energy modes in this theory, it is useful to turn to the effective description given by the acoustic metric.
-The purpose of this Section is to provide a general definition of velocity that can be used for gapped modes and arbitrary backgrounds, and which reduces to the usual phase velocity for gapless modes.
-This is the so-called ray velocity \cite{Boillat:1969slt,Boillat:1970gw,Landau}, which is given in Eq.~\eqref{ray-vel}, and which will prove important for the formulation of our bounds.
-The reader interested only on the bounds may skip this section and instead go directly to Sec.~\ref{sec:bounds}.
+In what follows we discuss the acoustic metric $Z^{\mu\nu}$ in more detail and motivate the use of the vector $N^\mu$ as a notion of velocity with which to express the known analyticity bounds.
+The reader interested only on the recovery of the bounds may skip the rest of this Section and instead go directly to Sec.~\ref{sec:bounds}.
 For a more detailed account of this formalism see Ref.~\cite{Sawicki:2024ryt}.